hkellaway/HNKGooglePlacesAutocomplete/README.md

 * Create a [Google Developer account](https://developers.google.com/)
 * Create a new Project
 * Turn on the Places API
-* Find your API key on your Project's API Credentials
+* Find your API key in your Project's API Credentials

 ### CoreLocation Framework